leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 ### Daily operation tools

 - Data aggregation for stats, user inquiry, etc...
-- Update remote data from local GUI
+- Update remote DB data from local GUI
 - Download assets for debugging
 - Batch updates for storaged data all at once
 - etc...